festivities/Blender-miHoYo-Shaders/README.md

 ## Special thanks
 This wouldn't be possible if it weren't for ArcSys, [Aerthas Veras](https://github.com/Aerthas/), [Manashiku](https://github.com/Manashiku/), the folks over at 知乎专栏 and many more I simply can't cite who choose to share their knowledge and open-source their own shaders.
 For that, I'd like to give back to the community with what I've learned.
 A huge thanks to Zekium from Discord as well for contributing the script to automate the importing of textures.
 With that said, I hope you learn a thing or two.
 Enjoy!

+## Disclaimer

+While the shaders are developed primarily for datamined assets, this repository does not endorse datamining whatsoever and will never directly provide the assets nor tools in extracting from game files.